LKummer/homelab-wiki/content/tutorial/part-3-vm-configuration.md

 title: Part 3 - Configuring the VM with Ansible
 ---

-In this part you will configure the VM you cloned with Ansible.
+In this part you will use Ansible to configure the VM you cloned earlier.
-By the end you will have K3s running on the VM with ArgoCD, Grafana, Prometheus Operator, Loki and Promtail all ready.
+By the end you will have K3s running on the VM with ArgoCD, Cert Manager and an observability stack all ready to use.
 Make sure to have environment variables [configured as described in part 1]({{< relref "part-1-preparation#configuring-environment-variables" >}}).

 ## Domains for Grafana and ArgoCD

 For the last part of the tutorial you are going to need domains for ArgoCD and Grafana UIs.
 It is easiest to use subdomains, for example: `grafana.example.com` and `argo.example.com`.

+If you want TLS to work, you will need to actually own the domains used.
+You can still continue the tutorial without a domain or with an unregistered domain, but TLS certificates will not be issued.

 There are instructions to access Grafana and ArgoCD with `kubectl port-forward` later on if you do not want to mess with DNS or edit your `hosts` file.